hacker-playlists/movies/README.md

-# 🍿 A crowdsourced list of hacker movies and tv shows
+# 🍿 A crowdsourced list of hacker movies, tv shows and podcasts

 🙋 Have one to add?
 Submit a pull request